 No thumb latch to open lid

-This electric kettle is compact but works fast—it can actually boil water faster than a microwave.
+This electric kettle boils water fast and can be set to six specific temperatures, each one suited for a different variety of tea.
 Made of durable glass, it holds 1.7 liters of liquid and has an auto-shut-off function for safety.
 You can serve hot tea or other beverages directly at the table; the kettle lifts off of the base easily, and you won’t have to worry about it being attached to the cord.
 There’s also a mesh filter built into the spout, a wide opening for easy cleaning, and a handle that won’t get hot.
 You'll always know when the kettle is running, too, as it illuminates a soft blue light when on.

 Customers love how quickly it boils the water, giving the kettle high marks in temperature control, as well as ease of use and easiness to clean.
 The item is extremely durable despite its glass body, as very few users had issues with chipping or shattering.
 One of the only drawbacks, according to reviews, is that the kettle doesn't have a push-to-open button on the handle.